jannekem/monoverse/README.md

 ## Introduction

 Monoverse is a tool for managing application version numbering using the [CalVer](https://calver.org/) versioning scheme.
-It is designed to be used with monorepos, but it can also be used with single projects as witnessed by the `monoverse` project itself.
+It is designed to be used with monorepos, but it can also be used with single projects.

 The reality for many projects is that they don't actually need to follow [semantic versioning](https://semver.org/).
 For example, if you are building a web application with lots of microservices, you're generally not going to be publishing them as libraries.
 Instead, they'll be deployed as individual APIs that each have their own lifecycle.